robzr/short_bus/README.md

 ## What does it do?
 The goal is to provide a minimal, lightweight message dispatcher/service API, providing multithreaded event publishing and subscription for Ruby closures (Lambdas/Blocks/Methods)

-- TODO: object instantiation for callback if passed a class (maybe?)
-- TODO: consider making a mixin class for easier integration
-- TODO: make a Redis connector with JSON and binary-serialized object passing
-- TODO: cascade block to Service object to avoid block.to\_proc slowdown

-ShortBus has no dependencies outside of the Ruby Core & Standard Libraries, and should work with JRuby (TODO: test).
+ShortBus has no dependencies outside of the Ruby Core & Standard Libraries.

 ## What are the components?
 A Service is a participant in the SOA (Service Oriented Architecture) for sending and/or receiving events.
 Sending events can be done with the Driver#send method; the return value of this is the Message object, which can then be read as a Queue for a return code.
 To receive messages (subscribe), the Service must be registered with the Driver; and is run as a callback in (one or more) dedicated thread(s).
 The return value from a Service callback will be sent back to the Driver as a new message (if it is of the right type), so be mindful of your return values.